-Not all Tox clients currently implement all the features.
-In this matrix you can see the current state of development.
+Not all Tox clients currently have all the features.
+In this Matrix you can see the current state of development.

-You can register your own profile, i.e. the public ID and the user name, centrally at toxme.io.
-This is a central directory, but the registration is pseudonymous, so there is no need to use a real name.
+You can register your own profile, i.e. the public ID and username, centrally at toxme.io.
+This is then a central directory, but the registration is pseudonymous, so there is no need to use a real name.

-Together with my girlfriend and a friend I tried qTox on three platforms: Windows, Mac and Linux.
+Together with my girlfriend and a friend I tried qTox in a threesome: Windows, Mac and Linux.
 All three of us were connected to the internet via routers (with NAT).